June 3, 2011

 Are you...

-• frightened by diabetes and wonder what to eat?
+• frightened by the diagnosis of diabetes and wonder what you can eat?

-• unclear if sugary foods and sweets are still forbidden?
+• unclear if you need to steer clear of sugary foods and sweets?

 Reviews